 Introduction

 The primary argument of Huntington in his book is that the predominant source of the clash among the states will be cultural and civilizational and not ideological or economical (Huntington, 1993).
 He further stated that although the nation-states will be the most prominent actors in the international arena, the conflict will mostly arise among those states that have civilizational differences (Huntington, 1993).
-He later argued that different civilizations will coexist with each other and due to their dominant differences, there will be no universal civilization for the relevant future.
+He later argued that different civilizations would coexist with each other, and due to their dominant differences, there would be no universal civilization for the relevant future.
 The following essay, in this regard, critically analyses Huntington’s argument to evaluate its correctness in the contemporary world.

 Critical Analysis

-Furthermore, they highlighted that interstate conflict between states on civilizational lines has become less common after the cold war, and this relationship cannot even be completely explained from a realist or liberalist perspective.
+Furthermore, they highlighted that interstate conflict between states on civilizational lines has become less common after the Cold War, and this relationship cannot even be completely explained from a realist or liberalist perspective.
 Thus, civilizations have an important role in defining the international status of the states, but they do not necessarily define the fault lines for the international conflicts and battles among the states.

 Conclusion

 As discussed, Huntington’s analysis of the “clash of civilizations” does not provide a more realistic view of the foreign affairs of the different states in this contemporary world.
 And unlike his main argument, conflicts are more likely to occur between the states within the same civilizations.
-Moreover, most of the conflicts that he has mentioned, will occur not based on civilizational factors but merely based on the fact that they are neighboring states.
+Moreover, most of the conflicts that he has mentioned will occur not based on civilizational factors but merely based on the fact that they are neighbouring states.

 References